Higman operations on integer sequences, and embeddings of recursive groups

 { This is an extended version of summary of the talk at the \textit{International Conference on Group Theory in honor of Victor Mazurov on the occasion of his 80th birthday}, Novosibirsk, 2--8 July 2023.
 The concise version of this report can be found in the talks and communications band at the Conference site:\\ \href{https://sites.google.com/view/mazurov2023}{\tt https://sites.google.com/view/mazurov2023}}

-The objective of the current talk is to present our very recent article \cite{The Higman operations and embeddings} in which we for various types of recursive groups discuss possibility of their explicit embeddings into finitely presented groups.
+The objective of the current talk is to present our very recent article \cite{The Higman operations and embeddings} in which we for various types of recursive groups discuss possibilities of their \textit{explicit} embeddings into finitely presented groups.